jorycz/ryradio/README.md

 ### Install

-Login by SSH as user pi with password raspberry.
+Login by SSH (Windows users can use putty) as user pi with password raspberry.

 ```
 sudo -i